Spring 2019 Application Sessions

-All current TCU students who would like to apply to the Strategic Communication program should plan to attend one of three application essay-writing sessions in September 2018.
-(To apply, a student must have completed at least one semester at TCU so he or she has a TCU GPA; new first-year students should wait until spring 2019 to apply to the program.)
+All current TCU students who would like to apply to the Strategic Communication program should plan to attend one of three application essay-writing sessions in February 2019.
+(To apply, a student must have completed at least one semester at TCU so he or she has a TCU GPA; new first-year students should wait until fall 2019 to apply to the program.)

 To sign up for a session, current TCU students should visit the program’s main office, Moudy South 211, to register for one of these sessions:

 Once a current student has signed up to attend one of these sessions, he or she should bring a current resume and an unofficial transcript from TCU, which will be collected along with an essay and creative writing exercise that will be completed during the session.

 In 2012, a new admission process for Strategic Communication was put into place.
 Admission to the major requires multiple steps and admission is competitive.
 Students with more than 80 college credits will not be admitted to the major, whether internal or external transfers, because course sequencing in the major requires at least five long semesters to complete.

 You can always receive information about the next semester’s application sessions by emailing Savannah Coleman at email@example.com, and you’ll be placed on an information list.

 To be considered for admission to the Department of Strategic Communication, students must complete all of the following, based on their current student status: